Abraham Lincoln: The Man (Standing Lincoln)

 Augustus Saint-Gaudens American

 This statuette is a reduction after Saint-Gaudens’s monument to Abraham Lincoln (1809–1865), which was dedicated in Chicago’s Lincoln Park in 1887.
-The sculptor based the portrait on Leonard Wells Volk’s life mask of Lincoln (2007.185.2) and on photographs taken during his presidency.
-Saint-Gaudens’s vision of the sixteenth President was further informed by his subject’s speeches and writings and by his own youthful remembrances of Lincoln’s visits to New York.
-Here, a pensive Lincoln stands before the eagle-emblazoned Chair of State, his left foot advanced and his head bowed reflectively as he prepares to deliver a public address.
+The sculptor based the portrait on Leonard Wells Volk’s 1860 life mask of Lincoln’s face (2007.185.2) and on photographs taken during his presidency.
+The likeness was further informed by his subject’s speeches and writings and by the sculptor’s own youthful remembrances of Lincoln’s visits to New York.
+Here, a pensive Lincoln stands in front of the eagle-emblazoned Chair of State, his left foot advanced and his head bowed reflectively as he prepares to deliver a public address.

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.